siberianfox/g2wiki/Debugging-G2-on-OSX-with-GDB-and-Atmel-ICE.md

 ##Install OpenOCD Debugger
 1. Install hombrew: http://brew.sh/
+   Homebrew is a package manager for OSX which (in this case) provides an easy way to install OpenOCD.
 Look for "Install Homebrew” near the bottom of that page.
 Follow those instructions in Terminal.<br>
 <pre>
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 </pre>